-Thursday, 20 June 2013 Friday, 21 June 2013 Saturday, 22 June 2013 This module investigates the impacts of economic globalisation, with a particular focus on its gendered consequences.
-Participants are introduced to concepts of feminist economy, which critically analyse conventional narratives of globalisation and mainstream discourses on economic crises.
+Thursday, 19 May 2016 Friday, 20 May 2016 Saturday, 21 May 2016 This module investigates the impacts of economic globalisation, with a particular focus on its gendered consequences.
+Participants are introduced to concepts of feminist economy, which critically analyse conventional narratives of globalisation and mainstream discourses on economic growth and economic crises.
 Also addressed are interactions between economic liberalisation, export-oriented economic development, national and international economic policies and gender inequalities.
-The module will consider the role of the private sector in economic development and the possibilities of states and civil society to enhance their social responsibility.
-Differences in the regional impacts of economic globalisation, including economic crises, will be drawn upon to understand local responses and to assess questions of vulnerability and resilience.
+Differences in the regional impacts of economic globalisation will be drawn upon to understand local responses and to assess questions of vulnerability and resilience.
+Recent conceptual thinking on the care economy will illuminate pressures triggered by the fact that women increasingly take on the role of breadwinner, while in the majority of societies care obligations traditionally also remain within their purview, albeit in a great variety of arrangements.